 Users of these applications are located in cars and buses moving up to 60 km/h in dense urban environment.
 The streets in this use case have 6 lanes (counting both directions).

-Looking from the view of specific applications, Table 5.32.1 gives the average needed values.
+Looking from the view of specific applications, table 5.32.1 gives the average needed values.
 These are taken as the basis for further use case definition.
 The ratio between e2e and air latency has been assumed as 5 to 1.